 The Curvature (Sori)

-Rendered the most important part of such wooden swords.
+They rendered the most important part of such wooden swords.
 Combined with properties like weight, balance, and size, the sori highly affects the characteristics of a bokken.
-Usually the highest point of sori (or curvature) is placed at the center of the practice weapon.
-While, types of Sori include:
+Usually, the highest point of sori (or curvature) is placed at the center of the practice weapon.
+While types of Sori include:

 Mine (Spine or Back of the Wooden Swords)

-As you may observe in the picture, there are basically four general shapes of mine, which are:
+As you may observe in the picture, there are four general shapes of mine, which are: